Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: Overview of the Contributions

 \subsection{Contribution 2: the Sub-Term Strategy}

-The proof nets strategy of reference is the notion of \emph{least level} (or \emph{by levels}) strategy $\Rew{ll}$ (introduced---we believe---by Girard \cite{DBLP:journals/iandc/Girard98} and studied for instance by de Carvalho et al. \cite{DBLP:journals/tcs/CarvalhoPF11}), which reduces cuts of minimal level, defined as the number of $\bang$-boxes surrounding a cut.
+The proof nets strategy of reference is the notion of \emph{least level} (or \emph{by levels}) strategy $\Rew{ll}$ (introduced---we believe---by Girard \cite{DBLP:journals/iandc/Girard98} and studied for instance by de Carvalho et al. \cite{DBLP:journals/tcs/CarvalhoPF11}), which reduces cuts of minimal level, where the level is the number of $\bang$-boxes surrounding a cut.

 Unfortunately, $\Rew{ll}$ is not a good candidate for a linear logic clock.
-Consider the following diagram made out of micro steps at level $0$, which is an important sub-strategy $\Rew{l_0}$ of $\Rew{ll}$:
+Consider the following local confluence diagram made out of micro steps at level $0$ (the used rewriting rules are in \reffig{pn-rules}), which is an important sub-strategy $\Rew{l_0}$ of $\Rew{ll}$:

-The right-down path shows that $\Rew{l_0}$, and thus $\Rew{ll}$, lacks the sub-term property, as the duplicated box is not a sub-proof of the initial one.
+The right-down path shows that $\Rew{l_0}$, and thus $\Rew{ll}$, lacks the sub-term property, as the box duplicated by the second step is not a sub-proof of the initial one.
 Moreover, iterating such a pattern gives size explosion for $\Rew{l_0}$, as shall we show in \refsect{sub-term-size-explosion}.
 The down-left path has the sub-term property but it shows that different $\Rew{l_0}$ paths can have different lengths---that is, $\Rew{l_0}$ is not \emph{diamond}---forbidding to take its number of steps as a measure, because the number of its steps to normal form is an ambiguously defined quantity.

 \paragraph{The Linear Head Strategy} There actually is a micro-step strategy in the linear logic literature which is both diamond and with the sub-term property.
 It is Mascari \& Pedicini's and Danos \& Regnier's \emph{linear head strategy} $\tolh$ \cite{DBLP:journals/tcs/MascariP94,Danos04headlinear} (which is a sub-strategy of level 0 cut elimination) but it is defined only on the fragment representing the $\l$-calculus and it does not compute cut-free proofs.